feederbox826/notes/seperate-identity.md

 ||github.com/stashapp^$document
 ```

 The aforementioned rule blocks visiting any site that starts with `github.com/stashapp/`.
 This would include `stashapp/stash` and `stashapp/CommunityScripts`.
 A similar rule can also be extended to other resources and sites.
-Being aware of what you are oding and under which identity you are working under is always important, nonetheless.
+Being aware of what you are doing and under which identity you are working under is always important, nonetheless.